 Relatable – I know what you are thinking, in what world is the story of three beautiful girls in a first world country relatable?
 But The Bold Type truly represents a post-Sex and the City world where each of these three (four if you count the editor Jacqueline) are full, 360 degree characters instead of just archetypes of completely different types of women.
 I see myself as more of a Jane, but I can see myself in each of the characters which helps me to relate to them and in turn connect with the story.
 As a journalist, I’m always going to be lured into the stories of other journalists, but further than their jobs these women deal with problems which are so relevant to women in the 20’s in the present day.

-Diversity – We shouldn’t be giving shows points for diversity, it something they should have it.
-But The Bold Type is almost refreshing, there isn’t just the one black token character (which normally would be Kat), one of the top journalists and editors are also black and it didn’t feel like characters they created to get diversity points, they are actual fully-fledged interesting characters and not basic stereotypes.
+Diversity – We shouldn’t be giving shows points for diversity, it something they should have.
+But The Bold Type is almost refreshing, there isn’t just the one black token character (which normally would be Kat), one of the top journalists and one of the editors are also black, while another is Asian, and it didn’t feel like characters they created to get diversity points, they are actual fully-fledged interesting characters and not basic stereotypes.
 One of the biggest draws is the relationship between Kat and Adena, Kat is a bisexual black woman, and Adena a muslim, feminist lesbian.
 Both characters are unique and interesting on their own, and the relationship between them is adorable and intense and almost refreshing in its’ take.

 - The clothes – You can’t have a show set at a women’s magazine without epic fashion?
 It’s almost unrealistic as to how beautiful and put together the girls look every episode but like it’s predecessors before it, it provides us with some great fashion inspiration and some pretty clothes to look at.